 Theory and Hazard Perception Test (UK)

 All UK learner drivers have to pass a driving theory test before being allowed to take their practical driving test.
+You can take the theory test from your 17th birthday onwards.

 Who Needs To Take A Theory Test?